twonth/winning-at-windows/README.md

 * [WizTree](https://diskanalyzer.com/): shows, visually, which files are taking up space on your drive.
 Very fast on NTFS-formatted drives.
 A (paid) alternative with a nicer UI is [FolderSizes](https://www.foldersizes.com/).

 * [Bulk Crap Uninstaller](https://www.bcuninstaller.com/): Thorough uninstall tool.
 Advanced detection capabilities (e.g., knows about programs installed through chocolatey) as well as leftover detection features.
-Has replaced geek uninstaller in my removal tool arsenal.
+A less thorough but much faster-to-start program in the same vein is [geek uninstaller](https://geekuninstaller.com/).

 ## Usability enhancements